Validation Reference

 Specification

-The API domain Specification accepts a list of Requests
+The API domain Specification (api-spec

-and an Options
+and an options

-block.
-Options
+block. options

-can be configured at the top-level and will apply to all requests except those which have embedded Options
+can be configured at the top-level and will apply to all requests except those which have embedded options

-.
-Request
+. request

--level options will override top-level Options
+will override top-level options

 .